metacpan/metacpan-cpan-extracted/distros/x/xDT-Parser/README.md

 ## LICENSE AND COPYRIGHT

-Copyright (C) 2017-2021 Christoph Beger, University of Leipzig
+Copyright (C) 2017-2022 CrescNet, University of Leipzig

 This program is released under the following license: MIT